stardog-union/launchpad-docs/README.md

 ## Run Launchpad with a Given User

 You can run Launchpad with a given user by using the `--user` flag in the `docker run` command.
-This is useful if you want to run Launchpad as a specific user instead of the default `root` user.
+This is useful if you want to run Launchpad as a specific user instead of the default `launchpad` user (UID `100001`).

 ```bash
 docker run \